-Oldham-born Ryan joined Liverpool at the age of seven.
+Ryan Kent is a dynamic winger that joined Liverpool at the age of seven.

-That August, Kent signed a new long-term deal with the club and headed to the Bundesliga on loan with SC Freiburg.
+In August 2017, Kent signed a new long-term deal with the club before spending that season with SC Freiburg and Bristol City.

 With competition for places at Anfield continually increasing, a season-long loan to Rangers was arranged in July 2018.
 In Gerrard's first campaign in charge at Ibrox, Kent made 40 appearances in all competitions, scoring six times.